no2bio/biocitationneeded/README.md

 (2 fingerprints and a biometric facial photo) to a database.
 You can read more about it [here](http://english.no2bio.org).

-Intuitively, one would assume Israel is the only country in the world that has such a world, but - as the saying goes - *[citation needed]* :).
+Intuitively, one would assume Israel is the only country in the world that has such a law, but - as the saying goes - *[citation needed]* :).

 Among the propaganda being spread by the supporters of the Israeli database there are often